bmxdemo/bmxproject/logbook/postings/20171101_DamagedPorts/index.md

 ### Palantir 2 Channel Card Status:

+In my [last posting](../20171025_SkyWithDiode/index.md) The system appeared to remain stable over the course of a few days, with no erratic changes in gain.
+This stable behavior was present despite the fact that the digitizer ports had already been impacted as shown in the pictures below.

 Some time within the past few weeks, I damaged the SMA connections that are soldered to the digitizer card.
 I clearly failed to properly connect the cables, and then damaged the connectors by securing the nuts.